dolfin-adjoint/pyadjoint/docs/source/documentation/custom_functions.rst

 **********************

 Let us now create a module overloading the :py:data:`normalise(func)` function.
-We need to start by importing the FEniCS and fenics-adjoint modules, along with some specific functions needed for overloading and of course the function we want to overload.
+We need to start by importing the FEniCS and dolfin-adjoint modules, along with some specific functions needed for overloading and of course the function we want to overload.